gjpelletier/pstide/README.md

 # Puget Sound Tide Channel Model

+Adapted from original Python program pstide by David Finlayson

+Modified to run in Python 3.x by Greg Pelletier

+The Puget Sound Tide Channel Model (PSTCM) was first published in the late 1980's:

+Lavelle, J. W., H. O. Mofjeld, et al. (1988).
+A multiply-connected channel model of tides and tidal currents in Puget Sound, Washington and a comparison with updated observations.
+Seattle, WA, Pacific Marine Environmental
+  Laboratory: 103.

+Since that time, Hal Mofjeld (Oceanographer, PMEL) has maintained the code and updated it as languages and hardware have progressed; occasionally helping researchers to accurate tide predictions in the Sound in water bodies where the official NOAA predictions are unavailable or too distant to be accurate.
+(NOAA only predicts tides at three primary stations in the Sound and publishes offsets for other locations.)

+In the late 1990's the increasing use of GIS in mapping lead to attempts to merge bathymetry and topographic digital elevation models.
+Because topography is referenced to NGVD29 or NAVD88 and bathymetry is referenced to MLLW, it became obvious that an accurate tide model for Puget Sound was needed to model the vertical datum differences.
+Hal dusted off the old Fortran code and refactored it to handle the full suite of constituents used to make official NOAA predictions (37 in all).
+It was as a GIS analyst that I became aware of the model.
+See Mofjeld et al. (2002) for details:

+Mofjeld, H. O., A. J. Venturato, et al. (2002).
+Tidal datum distributions in Puget Sound, Washington, based on a tide model.
+Seattle, WA, NOAA/Pacific Marine Environmental Laboratory: 39.

 If you have not already installed pstide, enter the following with pip or !pip in your notebook or terminal:<br>
 ```
 pip install git+https://github.com/gjpelletier/pstide.git